Ericsson/codechecker/docs/user_guide.md

   create a full a backup of the product databases.

   --status STATUS       Name of the product to get the database status for.
-                        Use 'all' to list the database statuses for all of the products.
+                        Use 'all' to list the status of the databases for all of the products.
   --upgrade-schema PRODUCT_TO_UPGRADE
                         Name of the product to upgrade to the latest database schema available in the package.
 Use 'all' to upgrade